 All of these are live data connections that the client is loading on their homepage to either track visitors or display live data.
 Google Analytics, Facebook, etc.

 So why the low grade?
-YSlow is pre-programmed to look at the structure of data sources, not the URL’s.
+YSlow is pre-programmed to look at the structure of data sources, not the URLs.
 It doesn’t know what those links are serving, only that they don’t match the structure they are told to look for with ‘expire’ headers.

 RESULT: Accurate find by YSlow rules.
 Not helpful for this client.

-3. Use a Content Delivery Network (CDN)
+3. Use a Content Delivery Network (CDN).

 The scans have rated our client a 0 on this, I ran my own scan in my registered account and was able to return a grade of ‘C’ for this.
 This is because I was able to customize this scan to look for the CDN that is included in their hosting (That YSlow is not programmed to look for by default!).

-The scan lists a dozen urls that should be using a CDN, but the urls are actually already using them!
+The scan lists a dozen URLs that should be using a CDN, but the URLs are actually already using them!

 Why doesn’t YSlow see this?
-Because YSlow doesn’t care that it says “cdn” in the url it’s returning, it only knows that it’s not being served up by an CDN hosts on the list it was programmed to search for.
+Because YSlow doesn’t care that it says “cdn” in the URL it’s returning, it only knows that it’s not being served up by a CDN hosts on the list it was programmed to search for.
 (In the scan above I created an account so that I could tell YSlow where your CDN was hosted, that’s why it’s happier with this feature than in the original scans)

 RESULT: Inaccurate find.
 This client is on one of our preferred hosts, Pagely, and does have a CDN.

-4. Avoid URL redirects
+4. Avoid URL Redirects.

 We dug into the results here and noticed that they were being unfairly penalized for a redirect that should not be happening.
 The high-level view is that one of the plugins was putting in a double slash, i.e yoursite.com//twoslashes.